fferflo/einx/docs/source/gettingstarted/overview.rst

 >>> einx.rearrange("a b c  -> a c b", x).shape
 (2, 4, 3)

-A **composition** collapses multiple axes into a single axis:
+A **composition** represents multiple axes as a single axis in `row-major order <https://en.wikipedia.org/wiki/Row-_and_column-major_order>`_:

 >>> x = np.ones((2, 3, 4)) # Expression: a b c
 >>> einx.rearrange("a b c  -> (a b) c", x).shape
 (6, 4)

-This uses a `reshape <https://numpy.org/doc/stable/reference/generated/numpy.reshape.html>`_ operation which interprets the composed dimensions as a single list of values.
+This uses a `reshape <https://numpy.org/doc/stable/reference/generated/numpy.reshape.html>`_ operation which does not change the underlying data.
 The value of the new axis is the product of the composed axes.
 See `this einops tutorial <https://nbviewer.org/github/arogozhnikov/einops/blob/master/docs/1-einops-basics.ipynb>`_ for hands-on illustrations of axis composition using a batch of images.
 Axes can be decomposed analogously: